alessandrotofani/Daisyworld/README.md

 They should be used in the following order:

-1. `clear`: clears the simulation workspace and reset variables values to default;
+1. `clear`: clears the simulation workspace and resets variables values to default;
-2. `setup`: sets the environment and create the agents;
+2. `setup`: sets the environment and creates the agents;
 3. `go`: starts the simulation.
 It is set as continuous (forever), but you can change it by editing the button.

 ## Sliders